 Now, that’s not to say that you have to throw out the baby with the bathwater.
 It’s true, I’ve been through multiple smartphones since 2018, but they’ve all been iPhones.
 Finding tools you can grow with and that can grow with your changing needs seems like the smart move here.

-6 New Real Estate Tech Companies to Watch Out for in 2022
+6 New Real Estate Tech Companies to Watch Out for

 3. Algorithmic Marketing Is on the Rise (And It Makes Your Follower Count Matter Less)